karak-network/wormhole-dss-operator/README.md

 ### Running the Binary

-1. Keep the `.env` file in the directory you run the binary in.
+- Keep the `.env` file in the directory you run the binary in.
 Or export the environment variables using:
 ```bash
 source .env
  ```
-2. Run the binary:
+- Or you can pass all the arguments as runtime parameters:

 ```bash
 wormhole-operator run \